William Dyce: Life

 In 1844, having been appointed professor of fine art in King's College London, he delivered a significant lecture, The Theory of the Fine Arts.
 In 1835 he had been elected an associate of the Royal Scottish Academy, an honour he relinquished upon settling in London, and he was then made an honorary member.
 In 1844 he became an associate, and in 1848 a full member, of the London Royal Academy of Arts; he also was elected a member of the Pennsylvania Academy of the Fine Arts in Philadelphia.
 Around this time, Dyce moved to Cheyne Walk in the artistic quarter of Chelsea, London.

 In 1849 when the new 'godless' florin coins were introduced by the Royal Mint, Dyce was responsible for the reverse design showing crowned cruciform shields bisected with emblems of the rose, thistle and shamrock in the angles.
 He also took on the similar design used on the reverse of the later Queen Victoria 'gothic head' florins which were issued from 1851 to 1887.

 Dyce is less known for, but nevertheless important as, the founder of the Motett Society (1840–1852), which sought to advance the restoration and liturgical use of long-neglected works of the English church.
 He was noted as an able organist, and is also reputed to have composed some musical works (unverified).

 Dyce died in Streatham in Surrey on 14 February 1864.
-He is buried in the churchyard of St Leonards Church in Streatham.
-He is also memorialised on his parents' grave in St Nicholas Churchyard on Union Street in Aberdeen, and there is a street in Streatham named for him – William Dyce Mews.
-A stained glass window in St Machar's Cathedral is jointly dedicated to Dyce.
+There is a street in Streatham named for him – William Dyce Mews.
+A stained glass window in St Machar's Cathedral in Aberdeen is jointly dedicated to Dyce.